lfantoniosi/WonderTANG/README.md

 The audio J3 needs to be soldered into the TANG Nano 20K speaker pins (two small pins between the words SiPEED and TANG NANO 20K, polarity does not matter).
 Use the JST connector or solder it directly under the board.

 [<img src="images/WonderTANG-V2.0a-front-build-audio-connector.jpg" width="512"/>](images/WonderTANG-V2.0a-front-build-audio-connector.jpg)

+#### 74LVC245AN

+Be aware of fake 74VLC245 sold from Chinese vendors like AliExpress or UTSource.
+There are reports of they being 74LS245 rebranded as LVC which does not work.
+You need genuine 75LVC245.
+Buy then from DigiKey, Mouser or Adafruit.

 ### [V1.02d (PREVIOUS)](https://github.com/lfantoniosi/WonderTANG/tree/0e938fb70acad34c753a95fd54bb3fdd6095d590/kicad/)